Huawei to sell Honor smartphone unit to Shenzhen government, others in $15 billion deal

 In May, Washington announced rules aimed at constricting Huawei’s ability to procure chips featuring U.S. technology for use in fifth-generation (5G) telecommunications network equipment and smartphones such as its premium P and Mate series.

-Honor sells smartphones through its own websites and third-party retailers in China where it competes with Xiaomi, Oppo and Vivo in the market for lower-priced handsets.
+Honor sells smartphones through its own websites and third-party retailers in China, where it competes with Xiaomi, Oppo, and Vivo in the market for lower-priced handsets.
 It also sells its phones in Southeast Asia and Europe.

-Honor-brand smartphones made up 26% of the 51.7 million handsets Huawei shipped in July-September, showed estimates from researcher Canalys.
-Honor’s products also include laptops, tablet computers, smart TVs and electronic accessories.
+Honor brand smartphones made up 26% of the 51.7 million handsets Huawei shipped in July-September, according to estimates from researcher Canalys.
+Honor’s products also include laptops, tablet computers, smart TVs, and electronic accessories.

-With margins thin for lower-end phones, Honor booked about 6 billion yuan in net profit on revenue of around 90 billion yuan last year, said one of the people, citing audited figures.
+With margins thin for lower-end phones, Honor booked about 6 billion yuan in net profit on revenue of around 90 billion yuan last year, one of the sources said, citing audited figures.

-(Reporting by Julie Zhu; Additional reporting by David Kirton; Editing by Christopher Cushing)
+(Reporting by Julie Zhu, additional reporting by David Kirton.
+Editing by Christopher Cushing.)

 How startups are scaling communication: The pandemic is making startups take a close look at ramping up their communication solutions.
 Learn how